What is WPF?

 WPF is a framework for building Windows applications that allow users to develop rich user interfaces having 3D animations and rich colors with less code complexity.
 It is a vector-based rendering engine that uses hardware acceleration of modern graphics cards, which makes the Ul faster and highly scalable.
 WPF stands for Windows Presentation Foundation.

 WPF can be considered as an evolution over WinForms.
-It produces easy to operate graphical display system for windows.
-It offers easy separation between UI and the business logic.
+It produces easy to operate graphical display system for Windows.
+It offers easy separation between UI and business logic.

 There are many reasons for using WPF platform some prominent ones are-